 - Set a quart-size mason jar inside a small pan with 1 inch of water.
 Add the coconut oil, beeswax, and shea butter to the jar.
 Melt slowly over medium heat, stirring occasionally.

 - When melted, remove the jar from the pan and let the mixture cool until room temperature and slightly opaque.
 At this point, put into a medium bowl or into a blender.

 - If in a bowl, use a hand blender or immersion blender on medium speed and start blending the oil mixture.

-- Slowly (starting with a drop at a time) add the dissolved magnesium mixture to the oil mixture while continuing blending until all of the magnesium mix is added and it is well-mixed.
+- Slowly (starting with a drop at a time) add the dissolved magnesium mixture to the oil mixture while continuing to blend.
+Continue until all of the magnesium mix is added and it is well mixed.

 - Put in the fridge for 15 minutes and re-blend to get body butter consistency.

-- Store in fridge for a cooling lotion (best consistency) or at room temp for up to two months.
+- Store in fridge for best consistency (and a cooling lotion feel), or at room temperature for up to two months.

 Do you have cracked heels?
 What natural remedies have you tried?
 Share below!